skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 # Permission boundaries workshop <small>- Advanced edition</small>
 # <small>VERIFY phase</small>

 You are now in the **VERIFY** phase.
 It is time to put on the hat of the webadmins and test out their permissions.
-Permissions boundaries are about delegation so handing this access off to another team will simulate that experience.
+Permissions boundaries are about delegation so verifying (acting as the delegated admins) the work of another team that did the build phase (acting as the admins) will simulate that experience.

-You should have received from another team the following information:
+If doing this as part of an AWS event you should have received from another team the following information:

-* IAM role ARN:	arn:aws:iam::`ACCOUNT_ID`:role/**webadmin**
+* Webadmins role ARN:	arn:aws:iam::`YOUR_ACCOUNT_ID`:role/**webadmins**
-* Resource restriction for both the roles and policies: /webadmins/`resource restriction`
+* Resource restriction for both the roles and policies: /webadmins/`Resource restriction you used`
-* permissions boundary name: **webadminspermissionsboundary**
+* Permissions boundary name: **webadminspermissionsboundary**
 * Permission policy name: **webadminspermissionpolicy**

-You will be creating up an IAM policy, an IAM role and a Lambda function.
+As the webadmins you will be creating an IAM policy, an IAM role and a Lambda function.
 The Lambda function should be able to list files in a particular S3 bucket.
-The webadmins should not be able to impact any resources in the account that they do not own.
+The webadmins should not be able to escalate their permissions or impact the IAM policies and roles created by other teams.

 ??? info "Application architecture"